dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-12-01-p02-a.png" alt="1060-12-01-p02-a.png" width="50%" height="50%">
 </p>

-: warning: A concatenation results in a new column.
+> :warning: A concatenation results in a new column.

 #### Arithmetic Operators